akeegan97/GBM_Rust/README.md

 # GBM in Rust
-This project is a rewrite of another project I did in Python to Rust.
-This project takes historical stock/asset pricing data and simulates
-Geometric Brownian Motion paths for a specified forecasted time period.
-Ending with a predicted price of the asset at that date.
+This project took an existing project I had made in Python and rewrote in Rust as a hands on experience working with Rust code.
+It takes user input through stdin for the paramaters to the function and returns the predicted stock price at a certain day specified by the user.
+The dates input must have been trading days, and the predicted step size must fall into the dataset used.
+For example if the last date in the dataset was 2022-12-14, you can only predict prices that occured on that day or before.